bird-house/birdhouse-deploy/birdhouse/components/README.rst

 - Edit ``env.local`` (a copy from |env.local.example|_)

-  - Optionally, set any additional environment variable overrides amongst values defined in `weaver/default.env`_.
+  - Optionally, set any additional environment variable overrides amongst values defined in |weaver-default.env|_.

-  - Optionally, mount any additional `Weaver`_-specific configuration files (see contents of ``birdhouse/components/weaver/config/weaver``) if extended functionalities need to be defined.
+  - Optionally, mount any additional |weaver|_-specific configuration files (see contents of ``birdhouse/components/weaver/config/weaver``) if extended functionalities need to be defined.
     Further ``docker-compose-extra.yml`` could be needed to define any other ``volumes`` entries where these component would need to be mounted to.